AdobeDocs/campaign-classic.es-ES/help/configuration/using/data-model-description.md

 ## Gestión de la campaña {#campaign-management}

 Este conjunto de tablas está vinculado al módulo campañas **de** marketing, que permite definir, optimizar, ejecutar y analizar campañas de comunicación y marketing.
-Para obtener más información sobre esto, consulte [Acerca de las campañas](../../campaign/using/designing-marketing-campaigns.md)de marketing.
+For more on this, see [About marketing campaigns](../../campaign/using/designing-marketing-campaigns.md).

 ![](assets/data-model_campaign.png)